 Toilets are actually pretty important

-For most of us, the worst-case scenario is being uncomfortable for an hour or so until we get home and can enjoy the luxury of a free, clean, private toilet.
+For most of us, the worst-case scenario is being uncomfortable for an hour or so until we get home to enjoy the luxury of a free, clean, private toilet.
 But for people who have incontinence problems, have a health issue that affects their digestive system (like Crohn’s disease, for example), or are pregnant, the lack of accessible public toilets in the Netherlands is a real problem.
-According to the NOS, it’s even preventing some people from leaving the house.

 Have you had any horrifying experiences with public toilets in the Netherlands?
-Or have you discovered the one clean stall in the country?
 Let us know in the comments below!